List of Days of Our Lives characters introduced in the 1980s: Andrew Donovan

 Andrew Donovan was portrayed by several child actors including Bradley Pierce, later known for his role in movies such as Jumanji and Beauty and the Beast, until the character left the series in 1992, with further guest appearances in both 1996 and 1997.
 Andrew is the eldest son of supercouple Shane Donovan and Kimberly Brady (Charles Shaughnessy and, most prominently, Patsy Pease).

 When he was born, they believed he was Victor's child because Kimberly had slept with Victor to secure Shane's freedom, and it wasn't until long after the baby was born that they learned the truth.
 Later, he was kidnapped by Emma Marshall, and adopted by Paul and Barbara Stewart.
 Andrew was eventually reunited with his real mother.

 Now an openly gay adult, Andrew Donovan appeared in the second season of Days of Our Lives: Beyond Salem.
 He is revealed to be an ISA Agent and was tasked with finding Steve Johnson and John Black after they were kidnapped.
-John's son Paul assists him and the two begin to connect.
+John's son Paul Narita assists him and the two begin to connect.
 After learning Megan Hathaway kidnapped and brainwashed them to do her bidding, Steve is subdued and the two find John and rescue him from Megan's clutches.
 Once the case is solved, Andrew returns to Washington D.C. and kisses Paul goodbye.

+Eventually, Andrew and Paul reconnect during his investigation on Megan and during the assignment, he is captured by henchmen of Dimitri Von Leuschner, Megan's son, and is used as a bargaining chip for his, Megan's and later Kristen DiMera's immunity for their crimes.
+He is freed and he and Paul embrace.